rjturek/markdown/docs/02-test.md

 > This is somw kind of block quote
 > If you know what I mean

-this is some source code
+this is some source code (don't forget the empty line after this line)

 	if a == b
 		bite me